-Aggregate future minimum rental payments required under non-cancelable operating leases at December 31, 2019 are as follows:
+Aggregate future minimum rental payments required under non-cancelable operating leases at December 31, 2020 are as follows:

 Year

-2020 \$ 3,214
+2021 \$ 3,258

-2021 2,243
+2022 2,323

-2022 1,695
+2023 1,797

-2023 1,259
+2024 1,002

-2024 1,051
+2025 539

-Thereafter 3,602
+Thereafter 2,683

-Total minimum lease payments \$ 13,064
+Total minimum lease payments \$ 11,602

 The Company's Verona, Missouri facility, while held by a prior owner, was designated by the EPA as a Superfund site and placed on the National Priorities List in 1983, because of dioxin contamination on portions of the site.
-Remediation was conducted by the prior owner under the oversight of the EPA and the Missouri Department of Natural Resources ("MDNR").
+Remediation was conducted by the prior owner under the oversight of the EPA and the Missouri Department of Natural Resources.
 While the Company must maintain the integrity of the capped areas in the remediation areas on the site, the prior owner is responsible for completion of any further Superfund remedy.
 The Company is indemnified by the sellers under its May 2001 asset purchase agreement covering its acquisition of the Verona, Missouri facility for potential liabilities associated with the Superfund site.
+In September 2020, BCP Ingredients, Inc. "(BCP"), the Company subsidiary that operates the site received a General Notice Letter from the EPA regarding BCP's potential liability for 1,4 dioxane contamination at the site.
+BCP currently believes that the 1,4 dioxane contamination is associated with the former owner's operations and has engaged experts to study site conditions and hydrogeology in connection with preparing its response to the notice.